Luca-Skyline/Luca-Skyline/README.md

 - 🔭 I’m currently working here and there on software dev, designing apps, and experimenting a tiny bit with machine learning. 😬
 - 🌱 I’m currently learning about machine learning/deep learning/neural networks and computer vision. 👀
-- 👯 I’m looking to collaborate on TSA (and FBLA?) coding competitions in the coming months, like VG dev and app dev.
+- 👯 I’m looking to collaborate on TSA (and FBLA?) coding/engineering competitions in the coming months, like VG dev and app dev.
 - 💬 Ask me about my favorite jazz music or science fiction novels.
 - 📫 How to reach me: stopping by a STEM club is usually a safe bet :)
 - 😄 Pronouns: he/him